jankapunkt/meteor-react-native-starter/README.md

 Expo covers all that for you.

 If you still prefer an emulator, please install them on your own behalf.

+## Get involved

+You liked this workshop or used this repo as a starter?
+Please leave a star and help by contributing to [@meteorrn/core](https://github.com/meteorrn/meteor-react-native).

+If you find issues within the code, please leave an issue.
+Pull requests are welcomed, too!

 ## Questions